dabeaz/curio/README.rst

 **Q: Is curio meant to be a clone of asyncio?**

-A: No.  Although curio provides a significant amount of overlapping functionality, some of the APIs are slightly different.
-Compatibility with other libraries is not a goal.
+A: No.  Although curio provides a significant amount of overlapping functionality, the API is different (and frankly much simpler).
+Compatibility with other libaries is not a goal.

 **Q: How many tasks can be created?**